PART XVSpecial Procedure and Powers (continued)

 Marginal note:Property outside Canada

-(2.1) An order may be issued under this section in respect of property situated outside Canada, with any modifications that the circumstances require.
+(3.1) A restraint order may be issued under this section in respect of property situated outside Canada, with any modifications that the circumstances require.

 - 1997, c.
 23, s.
 15;